 We are living longer, healthier lives than ever before.
 It’s a triumph for each family and wider society that we should celebrate.
 However, we haven’t yet eradicated some of the physical and health issues that challenge us at any stage of life.
 Whether reduced mobility comes through disability, chronic pain or illness, exercising can prove an almost impossible task.

-It is important that we find ways to overcome the obstacles because staying active will stave off the health risks that we are more prone to if we lead a more sedentary life, such as obesity and heart disease, while also helping us to live as independent a life as possible, for as long as possible.
-Not to mention the positive effect movement has on our general mood and emotional wellbeing.
+We must find ways to overcome the obstacles because staying active will stave off the health risks that we are more prone to if we lead a more sedentary life, such as obesity and heart disease, while also helping us to live as independent a life as possible, for as long as possible.
+Not to mention the positive effect movement has on our general mood and emotional well-being.

 But that can be easier said than done.
 So exactly how do you support an elderly relative or someone your care for who experiences sustained reduced mobility, to achieve these fitness goals and experience the benefits they bring?

 While it might be a difficult task, it certainly is not impossible.
-In fact, we thought of five ways of keeping fit with reduced mobility:
+We thought of five ways of keeping fit with reduced mobility:

 Think Activity Rather Than Exercise

-One of the main obstacles to keeping fit with reduced mobility comes before we even make the decision to do it.
+One of the main obstacles to keeping fit with reduced mobility comes before we even decide to do it.
 That’s because we immediately think of traditional exercises when we think of physical fitness.
-Clearly, a long walk outdoors or a gym session is beyond the abilities of someone living with mobility issues.
-In fact, it would be downright dangerous.
+A long walk outdoors or a gym session is beyond the abilities of someone living with mobility issues.
+It would be downright dangerous.

 Use The Water